ajakka/react-native-here-explore/docs/INSTALLATION.md

 <h1 align="center">
     <strong>Installation</strong>
 </h1>

-Before we can use the HERE SDKs properlly, we have to do some manual setup to get it to work.
+Before we can use the HERE SDKs properly, we have to do some manual setup to get it to work.

 ## Installing the library